10/19/2021

 Peter Landgren

-question, Peter here.
+Thanks for the question, Peter here.
 I would say that we have a strong work capital in the quarter and year to date.
-And first piece is of course that we get the help from external handset financing in the Baltics, Lithuania from last year and Latvia, so that's positive.
-Then I think if you compare to last year, I think you should recall that in Q3 last year, we had a little bit of swings with the one off effects in working capital negatively 100 million sec roughly, so that should be kept in mind looking near and near.
+And the first piece is, of course, that we get the help from external houses financing in the Baltics, Lithuania from last year and Latvia this year.
+So that's positive.
+Then I think if you compare to last year, I think you should recall that in Q3 last year, we had a little bit of swings with the one-off effect in working capital, negatively 100 million SEK roughly.
+So that should be kept in mind looking year on year.
 And then I think you should keep in mind the seasonality.
 We are strong year to date, but then we entered the heavy Christmas and Black Friday period where we'll sell phones, which will bring it down a bit.
 So that's how I would look at working capital.

 speaker